5 Square & Rectangular Watches For A Fresh Look

 Jaeger LeCoultre Reverso

-The Jaeger LeCoultre Reverso watch itself is considered a classic among watch aficionados.
+The watch itself is considered a classic among watch aficionados.
 JLC Reverso first came into being in 1931, inspired by the sport of polo.
 The flip-over mechanism was devised to protect the watch face from collisions.
 Its backside was supposedly durable enough to withstand an accidental swipe from a mallet.

 TAG Heuer Monaco

 This next item is more on the sporty side of square watches.
 The TAG Heuer Monaco Calibre 12 has a bold, vintage look to it.
-Veteran watch fans will instantly recognize this particular Tag Monaco square watch model from when it first appeared in 1969.
+Veteran watch fans will instantly recognise this particular Tag Monaco square watch model when it first appeared in 1969.

-It is this association with the King of Cool himself that has contributed to the popularity of this Tag Heuer Monaco chronograph watch.
-Of course its blue dial and impactful square watch design can already draw your attention to it on its own.
+It’s this association with the King of Cool himself that has contributed to the popularity of this Tag Heuer Monaco chronograph watch.
+Of course, its blue dial and impactful square watch design can already draw your attention to it on its own.

 The Cartier Tank design however just turned 100 years old in 2017.
 It may be hard to tell which of the two it may be but there is clearly a lot of history here.
-The Cartier Tank watch makes a statement without saying much.
+The watch makes a statement without saying much.

-It is one of those rectangle watches that already has a commanding presence based on its simplicity alone.
+It’s one of those rectangle watches that has a commanding presence based on its simplicity alone.
 The blue steel, sword shaped hands match seamlessly with its synthetic spinel cabochon adorned crown.
-Some might even venture as saying that it is oddly majestic, without even trying to be.
+Some might even venture as saying that it’s oddly majestic, without even trying to be.

 Hamilton American Classic

-Contemporary craftsmanship mixed with retro features has resulted in this nostalgic looking chronograph.
+From contemporary craftsmanship mixed with retro features arose this nostalgic looking chronograph.
 The Hamilton American Classic Lloyd Chrono takes you back to its 1950s origins.
 Its stainless steel case and black leather strap combination is reminiscent of the height of the jukebox era.

 Bell & Ross Instruments

 This Bell and Ross timepiece has a lot to prove being one of the newest dive watches currently available in the market.
-The Diver however does not seem like it would have to do that for long.
-It comes from a brand that has gained a lot of ground in such a short span of time after it was founded in 1992.
-Bell & Ross is now a well-known watch manufacturer which espouses the idea of “function meets form”.
+The Diver however doesn’t seem like it would have to do that for long.
+Established in 1992, Bell & Ross is now a well-known watch manufacturer which espouses the idea of ‘function meets form’.

 Like it or not, it can hold its own against established heavyweights in the watch industry.
 The Bell & Ross BR03-92 Diver will be no different.
-This Bell and Ross watch was released in 2017 and is already a force to be reckoned with.
-It is ISO 6425 certified, which means it comprises features that make it a true Bell and Ross diver.
+In 2017, Bell and Ross launched this designed.
+It’s ISO 6425 certified, which means it comprises features that make it a true Bell and Ross diver.